COMMUNITY PROJECTS

 Eddie Collins Revamp (Millerton Memorial Field)

 The Village of Millerton has embarked on an effort to revitalize Eddie Collins Memorial Park, a 17-acre recreation area just north of the Village on Route 22.
-The Park is a beloved community asset and has been at the heart of Town and Village life for decades, but in recent years its aging amenities have fallen into disrepair.
-Under the leadership of Village resident Stephen Waite, a complete overhaul is in the early stages, and much important progress has already occurred.
+The Park is a beloved community asset and has been at the heart of Town and Village life for decades but had fallen into disrepair.
+A complete overhaul is well underway led by former Village Trustee, Stephen Waite, and guided by a volunteer committee of Village and Town residents.

 Who Was Eddie Collins?